MarkLehoczky/QGXUN0_HFT_2023241/README.md

    - Offers a browser-based interface for users who prefer web access.
    - Communicates with the backend API to perform CRUD operations.

+3. Console Interface
+   - A console interface for interacting with the application.
+   - Provides all the functionality of the application with a stylized user interface.

 ### Testing
 - **Frameworks**: Includes *NUnit* and *Moq* for unit testing.
 - **Coverage**: Tests cover both CRUD and non-CRUD operations, ensuring the reliability of backend logic.
 - **Mocking**: Uses *Moq* to simulate database interactions for isolated testing.
-- **Test Data**: Provides predefined test cases for models like `Book`, `Author`, and `Publisher`.
+- **Test Data**: Provides predefined test cases for models like `Book`, `Author`, and `Collection`.

-### Console Interface
-- A command-line interface for interacting with the application.
-- Useful for debugging and performing quick operations without a graphical interface.

 ## Development History
 - **Advanced Development Techniques**: The initial phase of the project focused on backend development, database design, and implementing the REST API.